What can the library offer students with learning difference?

 Intended for visually impaired or dyslexic users, Text Help is available on each of the three PCs in the AT room.
 There is an icon to Read & Write under Start/Programs.

 Please view this five-minute Guide to Text Help.
 Each option on the Read and Write Gold Toolbar comes with its own video guide.
+This software is networked across every computer in the Institute.

 Please view a seven-minute Guide to using Zoomtext.